nate-78/EBS-v2-API/HOW_TO_BUY_CERTIFICATE.md

 #### If using Identrust (Recommended):

-1. Navigate to the **Identrust Government Agencies** website.
+1. Navigate to the **Identrust Government Agencies** website: https://www.identrust.com/digital-certificates/federal-state-and-local-agencies
 2. Click the option to **"Buy Now"**.
 3. You will see a list of government programs.
-Select one of the following:
-    *   `Department of Treasury - IRS MeF e-File`
+Please choose:
-    *   `Department of Treasury - IRS Secure Data Transfer` (recommended)
+    *   `Department of Treasury - IRS Secure Data Transfer`
 4. When prompted for the certificate type, please choose:
     *   `IGC Standard Medium Assurance | Organization Identity | Device`